xwillxu/New-Years-Eve/README.md

 5. New Items: In the last change in Bedwars I talked about new items.
 The new items all have to do with New Year's Stuff.
 Example: Sparkler.

 ### Bedwars Changes Overall
+Relating to the new kits many people choose Grim Reaper.
+Again this is probably because Grim Reaper is Famous(for some reason).